z-katas/arch-katas-dcc/ADRs/adr-external-document-storage.md

 * Latency
     A file server/access point for every availability zone is not needed as performance is not a critical aspect.

 A possible mitigation strategy for the above is to have CDNs or a caching mechanism that would cache frequently used media.
 This would solve use cases like
-* A post receiving lot of traction which has a image need not fetch image from s3 and  can be served from cache.
+* A popular post with an image does not need to fetch the image from S3 and can instead be served from cache.
-* In future if we want to support a low latency system, a file can be stored in region and can be served to other region through cdns.
+* In the future, if we want to support a low latency system, a file can be stored in a region and can be served to other regions through CDN.